Does Medicaid Cover Dental Implants?

 Does Medicaid Cover Dental Implants for Patients Over 21 Years?

-1. CT (Computed Tomography) scans.
-These scans are used to assess your bone structure and identify any structural anomalies.
+• CT (Computed Tomography) scans are vital for assessing bone structure and identifying any structural anomalies.

-2. Tooth extraction due to injury, disease, or chronic condition.
+• Tooth extraction in cases of injury, disease, or chronic conditions.

-3. Bone grafting is performed due to an accident, disease, chronic condition, or injury.
+• Bone grafting is often needed due to accidents, diseases, chronic conditions, or injuries.

 Why Doesn’t Medicaid Routinely Pay for Dental Implants?